goblimey/ntripcaster/README.md

 	[28/Aug/2019:15:21:56] Starting Calender Thread...
 	[28/Aug/2019:15:21:56] Bandwidth:0.000000KB/s Sources:0 Clients:0

-Your NTRIP caster is running on port 2101 of your VPS.

-That ties up your git bash window.
+The "docker run" ties up your git bash window.
 Start another and use ssh to connect to your VPS as before.

 An NTRIP server responds to http requests.